 Ranch Wisdom Put to the Test

-(July 1, 2013) South Dakota State University (SDSU) Extension Specialists and South Dakota cattle producers are teaming up to apply research to a generations-old idea that for every cow grazing on rangeland, a ewe can be added and not have a negative impact on forage quality or availability.
+South Dakota State University (SDSU) extension specialists and cattle producers are teaming up to apply research to a generations-old idea that for every cow grazing on rangeland, a ewe can be added and not have a negative impact on forage quality or availability.

 This new research, which began in 2012, will study stocking rates and range health when cattle and sheep are grazed together.
-It will determine the impacts on range quality and quantity and what the ideal stocking rate for multi-species grazing is.
+It will determine the impacts on range quality and quantity and determine the ideal stocking rate for multi-species grazing.

 The issue, Olson points out, is the fact that there isn’t any research to back the idea.
 “Or at least, I and all the researchers involved have not seen any research looking at a one-to-one stocking rate.”